-Pancho Y Emiliano is the most recent entrant into the crowded Mexican restaurant scene in Kensington .
-With a Mexican chef and named after two Mexican revolutionary heroes (Villa and Zapata, respectively) it strives for authenticity and happily achieves it.
+Pancho Y Emiliano in Kensington Market sports a Mexican chef and is named after two Mexican revolutionary heroes - Villa and Zapata, respectively.
+It strives for authenticity and happily achieves it.

 Service is both friendly and efficient, with staff happy to expand on the menu and the virtues of traditional Mexican cuisine.

 Drinks are limited to Coke and the Mexican pop Jarritos ($1.50).
 Do yourself a favour and skip the former and go with the tamarind or cola Jarritos.